This country-specific Q&A provides an overview to tax laws and regulations that may occur in Cyprus.

 The tax year in Cyprus for individuals and companies is the calendar year.

-Individuals who are exempt from the requirement to provide audited financial statements are required to submit their final tax return for the year, with a remittance for any tax payable, by 30 June following the end of the tax year.
-A further three months is allowed if the return is submitted electronically.
+Individuals who are exempt from the requirement to provide audited financial statements are required to submit their final tax return for the year, with a remittance for any tax payable, by 30 September following the end of the tax year.
+Tax returns must be submitted electronically via the official TAXISNET system.

 Companies and individuals who are obliged to provide audited financial statements are required to pay the balance of tax due by 1 August following the end of the tax year.
 The final tax return must be submitted before 31 March of the following year (15 months after the end of the year in question).